 Why Should I Care?

 Most businesses are initially reluctant to invest in secure remote access technologies because of the cost, but the benefits of doing so ultimately result in a positive return on investment.
 The benefits you can expect include:

 - Flexible ways to work.
 Employees can work securely no matter where they are and with any device they want.
 Today’s world of business agility can’t expect everybody to be tied to the desk all the time.
 Remote workers will especially find secure remote access invaluable.

 - Protection across the board.
 Securing remote access is about more than just cybersecurity strategies for internal servers.
 The requirement of endpoint protection means that all work devices, like employee laptops and smartphones, are included in the cybersecurity program.

 - A more security-conscious corporate culture.
 By focusing on secure remote access, you are involving employees directly and are raising awareness of cybersecurity issues.
 As workers become more mobile over the years, your organization must keep up to stay competitive.

 The cost of data breaches, supply-chain attacks, identity theft, and other cybersecurity incidents is too high for companies to ignore.
-Because it’s no longer sufficient to delegate all security duties to an IT department, getting everyone involved through secure remote access is the ideal approach.
+Because it’s no longer sufficient to delegate all security duties to an IT department, getting everyone involved is the ideal approach.

 How Do I Implement Secure Remote Access?